behzadm18/learning-app-ecommerce/README.md

 ```
 $ mysql
 MariaDB > CREATE DATABASE ecomdb;
+MariaDB > show databases;    # to check if it is created
 MariaDB > CREATE USER 'ecomuser'@'localhost' IDENTIFIED BY 'ecompassword';
 MariaDB > GRANT ALL PRIVILEGES ON *.* TO 'ecomuser'@'localhost';
 MariaDB > FLUSH PRIVILEGES;
+MariaDB > exit
 ```

 > ON a multi-node setup remember to provide the IP address of the web server here: `'ecomuser'@'web-server-ip'`